k8sp/bootstrapper/pxe-on-rasppi/README.md

 sudo service isc-dhcp-server restart
 ```

-and on the Thinkpad, we release the old lease and renew it:
+On the Thinkpad, we release the old lease and renew it:

 ```
 sudo dhclient -r